apecloud/kubeblocks/docs/api_docs/kubeblocks-for-starrocks/manage-starrocks.md

    demo        mycluster-vertical-scaling   VerticalScaling   mycluster   Succeed   3/3        6m
    ```

-   If an error occurs in the vertical scaling operation, you can troubleshoot with `kubectl describe ops -n demo` command to view the events of this operation.
+   If an error occurs, you can troubleshoot with `kubectl describe ops -n demo` command to view the events of this operation.

 3. Check whether the corresponding resources change.